EQUENOS/another-mongo-odm/README.md

 # Disclaimer

-This is an ORM I'm going to use in my projects.
+This ODM is motivated by my private ODM-like projects.
 I'm publishing this because my friends asked.

 Currently this project's state is "proof of concept".